Fine Art

 English: Plains Pocket Gopher

-Plains pocket gophers are found throughout the Great Plains of North America ranging from southern Manitoba (Canada), and eastern North Dakota south to New Mexico and Texas in the United States, and as far east as the extreme western parts of Indiana.
+Plains pocket gophers are found throughout the Great Plains of North America, ranging from southern Manitoba (Canada), and eastern North Dakota south to New Mexico and Texas in the United States, and as far east as the extreme western parts of Indiana.
+Eight subspecies are currently recognised, although some former subspecies have since been considered to be species in their own right, and are no longer included:[3]

-Fossil remains have been found as far south as Tennessee, indicating a late Pleistocene, early Holocene population.3 This would support the hypothesis that drier environmental conditions with extensive prairies extended further south during the Late Wisconsinan glacial period, supporting populations of Geomys and other prairie species such as Thirteen-lined ground squirrels and Prairie Chickens.4
+Fossil remains have been found as far south as Tennessee, indicating a late Pleistocene, early Holocene population.
+This would support the hypothesis that drier environmental conditions with extensive prairies extended further south during the Late Wisconsinan glacial period, supporting populations of Geomys and other prairie species such as thirteen-lined ground squirrels and prairie chickens.[4]

 Description

-G. bursarius has short fur with brown to black coloration to it’s upper pelage, while the ventor surface tends to be a lighter brown or tan in coloration.
-Whitish hairs cover the tops of the feet while the short, tapered tail is nearly naked.
-Fossorial adaptations include small eyes, short, naked pinnae, and heavily clawed forefeet.
-Zygomatic arches are widely flared, providing ample room for muscle attachment.5 This is important, as the curved incisors are also used to assist the feet in digging.
-The lips close behind these grooved teeth to help keep dirt out of the mouth.
+G. bursarius has short fur with brown to black coloration over the upper body and lighter brown or tan fur on the underparts.
+Whitish hairs cover the tops of the feet, while the short, tapered tail is nearly naked.
+Fossorial adaptations include small eyes, short, naked ears, and large fore feet with heavy claws.
+Zygomatic arches are widely flared, providing ample room for muscle attachment,[5] although, unlike other pocket gophers, this species does not use the curved incisors to assist the feet in digging.[3]
 The external cheek pouches, which distinguish this family from other mammals, can be turned inside-out for grooming purposes.
-They are used for carrying food up to 7 cm in length and open forward facing.6
+They are used for carrying food up to 7 cm (2.8 in) in length and have a forward opening.[6]

-Other interesting and important adaptations to a fossorial lifestyle include a low resting metabolic rate and high conductance, a tolerance for low oxygen levels and high carbon dioxide levels, and a decreased water intake.
-(G. Bursarius rarely drink water.)7
+Other adaptations to a fossorial lifestyle include a low resting metabolic rate of 0.946 ml O2/g/h,[3] and high conductance, a tolerance for low oxygen levels and high carbon dioxide levels, and a decreased water intake.[7]

 Ecology

-Plains Pocket Gophers show no seasonal change in activity, except for an increased level of activity during mating season.
-They do show a bimodal pattern of activity during the day with increased activity occurring from 1300-1700 and then again from 2200-0600.11 Even though burrow temperature did not vary more than 4oC, this bimodal pattern of activity was thought to be reflective of burrow temperature.
-For a fossorial animal with a metabolically expensive lifestyle (360-3400 times as much as terrestrial creatures), planning daily activity around burrow temperature, where lack of air flow and high humidity lead to a decrease in evaporative and convective cooling, becomes much more important.12 G. bursarius spends 72% of their time in their nests.
+Plains pocket gophers show no seasonal change in activity, except for an increased level of activity during mating season.
+They do show a bimodal pattern of activity during the day with increased activity occurring from 1300–1700 and then again from 2200–0600.[7]
+For a fossorial animal with a metabolically expensive lifestyle (360–3400 times as much as terrestrial creatures), planning daily activity around burrow temperature, where lack of air flow and high humidity lead to a decrease in evaporative and convective cooling, is likely to be important.[2]

 References